WEHI-Proteomics/tfde/README.md

 This is a repository for algorithms exploring untargeted and targeted detection, extraction, and characterisation of tryptic peptide features in raw MS1 data produced by the [timsTOF](https://www.bruker.com/en/products-and-solutions/mass-spectrometry/timstof/timstof.html) mass spectrometer for LC-MS/MS proteomics experiments.

 ## Peptide feature detectors
-There are three approaches to peptide feature detection for the timsTOF in this repository.
+There are two approaches to peptide feature detection for the timsTOF in this repository.

 #### Targeted Feature Detection and Extraction Pipeline
 A DDA analysis pipeline where the first phase processes one or more runs at a time and detects peptide features using the instrument isolation windows as a starting point (targeted feature detection).
 It builds a library of peptides identified in at least one run.
 The second phase uses the peptide library to build machine learning models that predict the 3D coordinates for each peptide in the library.
 It then extracts them and decoys to control the FDR (targeted extraction).
 Code is [here](https://github.com/WEHI-Proteomics/tfde/tree/master/pipeline).